-Near-surface chemical contrast is achieved in a three-step X-ray absorption spectroscopy (XAS) process (Fig. 2).
-The three-step process begins when the energy hv associated with X-ray photons is tuned to excite electrons from core levels to empty states near the Fermi energy (Fig. 2a).
-The resulting core holes are then filled by other electrons, in a process where energy is conserved not by photon emission but rather by the emission of Auger electrons with energies that contain chemical information (Fig. 2b).
-The Auger electrons undergo inelastic scattering processes that generate secondary electrons (Fig. 2c), whose intensity-energy distribution displays a relatively large peak when the X-ray photon energy is tuned to specific values that depend on, and thus reveal, the chemical species present.
-As with topographical images and work function images, chemical images are not necessarily pure.
+Near-surface chemical contrast is achieved in a three-step X-ray absorption spectroscopy (XAS) process (Figure 2).
+The three-step process begins when the energy hv associated with X-ray photons is tuned to excite electrons from core levels to empty states near the Fermi energy (Figure 2a).
+The resulting core holes are then filled by other electrons, in a process where energy is conserved not by photon emission but rather by the emission of Auger electrons with energies that contain chemical information (Figure 2b).
+The Auger electrons undergo inelastic scattering processes that generate secondary electrons (Figure 2c), whose intensity-energy distribution displays a relatively large peak when the X-ray photon energy is www.advelectronicmat.de (a) X-ray excitation (b) Auger process (c) secondary electron emission LVV Auger Auger secondarv electron electron electron $\mathsf{E}{\mathsf{vac}}$ E Nonradiative hν decav 2p3/2 $2p{3/2}$ $2p{3/2}$ 2p1/ 2p1/2 $2p{1/2}$

-Fig. 2.
+Figure 2.
 Chemical contrast via XAS.
-The three-step mechanism involves (a) the promotion of core electrons to valence bands, (b) the filling of the core holes via non-radiative decay coupled with the emission of Auger electrons, and (c) secondary electron emission driven by inelastic scattering of Auger electrons.
-After [17].
-Note that Auger electrons are labelled with three capital letters: the first represents the shell of the hole, the second represents the shell of the electron that fills the hole, and the third represents the shell from which the Auger electron is emitted [28].
-For the LVV Auger electrons in (b), L represent the shell of the 2p core hole, and V represents the valence band.
+The three-step mechanism involves a) the promotion of core electrons to valence bands, b) the filling of the core holes via non-radiative decay coupled with the emission of Auger electrons, and c) secondary electron emission driven by inelastic scattering of Auger electrons.
+Reproduced with permission.[17]
+Copyright 2002, IOP Publishing.
+Note that Auger electrons are labeled with three capital letters: the first represents the shell of the hole, the second represents the shell of the electron that fills the hole, and the third represents the shell from which the Auger electron is emitted.[28]
+For the LVV Auger electrons in (b), L represents the shell of the 2p core hole, and V represents the valence band.